 I find myself constantly between a rock and a hard place.
-Carefully and consistently treading a dichotomous line, and it takes all my energy to remain upright.
+Carefully and consistently treading a dichotomous line.
+It takes all of my energy just to remain upright.

-I desperately want to eat my favourite foods.
+I desperately want to cook and eat my favourite foods.
 Rachel's favourite foods.
-Not even....I desperately just want to eat 'normal' foods...prepared and cooked 'normally' like 'normal' people.
-Gooey baked camembert with garlic bread; Indian takeaway with naans and dips; my Dad's glorious homemade lasagne; Black Forest gateau; American pancakes with all the toppings.
-Just a nice, normal slice of pizza.
+Not even....I desperately just want to eat 'normal' foods...prepared 'normally' like 'normal' people.
+Gooey baked camembert with warm garlic bread; Indian takeaway with naans and dips; my Dad's glorious homemade lasagne; Black Forest gateau; American pancakes with all the toppings.
+Just a nice, normal, slice of pizza.

-But I also desperately don't....can't....won't?
-I'm not sure.
-Everything has to be calorie-controlled, measured, accounted for...I have certain methods of doing things and limits that my meals must fit into...if they don't, I don't feel safe.
-Safety is a funny concept...I'm fascinated by it, because it's so subjective...what safety looks like and means and feels like differs from one person to the next.
-Not eating enough calories makes me feel safe....so safety is also not always rational, evidently.
+Feeling safe is a funny concept...it's so subjective.
+What safety looks like, means and feels like differs from one person to the next.
+Not eating enough calories makes me feel safe....feeling safe is not always rational, evidently.

 So, what's the result?
-Well, at the moment (which, to be honest, is a huge improvement on where I have been), it goes a bit like this.
-I have a basic, boring, plain store-bought pizza with a calculated number of calories, pick off some of the cheese, add some vegetables on top to kid myself into thinking I'm eating a properly-topped pizza, cover it in dried garlic and chillis so it doesn't taste so bland...and after spending most of the day worrying, I eat it for dinner.
+Well, at the moment, it goes a bit like this: I have a basic, boring, plain store-bought pizza which has a calculated number of calories in.
+I pick off some of the cheese, and add some vegetables on top to kid myself into thinking I'm eating a properly-topped pizza.
+I cover it in dried garlic and chillies so it doesn't taste so bland...and, after spending most of the day worrying, I eat it for dinner.

 Yet...in reality, neither side is satisfied and I'm more miserable about the whole situation than proud.
-Because I've tugged and tugged in this tug of war, but the rope hasn't moved.
+Because, I've tugged and tugged in this tug-of-war, but the rope hasn't even moved.

-Next time I eat pizza, it will be at Franco Manca.
+Next time I eat pizza, it will be done properly.
 When I'm ready.
 No funny business.
 No messing around.
-With extra olives and a large glass of rosso, per favore.
+With extra olives and a large glass o’ Pino Grigio, per favore.

 "Rivers know this: there is no hurry.
 We shall get there some day." ~ Winnie the Pooh